0xMIEL/alias/docs/project.md

 9. **Player Profiles**

-- Players can view profiles of others, which show statistics such as the number of games played and wins.
+- Player can logout from sesion.

 ## System Requirements